Requirements

 - The Anchore UI module publishes a web UI service by default on port 3000, however, this port can be remapped.

-- The Anchore UI module requires access to two network services:
+- The Anchore UI module requires access to three network services at the minimum:

 - External API endpoint (typically port 8228)